 BBRS follows the Millburn public schools in making weekday cancellation decisions.
-Families will be notified through email, the BBRS Facebook group, and text notifications.
+Families will be notified through email, the BBRS Facebook group, and the Remind app.
 Should the public schools:

-- Have a delayed opening: BBRS is open - Close before opening: BBRS is closed regardless of the weather at 3:45 pm - Have an early dismissal due to weather: BBRS is closed - Have a full day but cancel afternoon activities: BBRS is closed
+- Have a delayed opening: BBRS is open - Close before opening: a decision will be made by 12:00 pm based upon the anticipated weather at 4:00 pm - Have an early dismissal due to weather: BBRS is closed - Have a full day but cancel afternoon activities due to weather: BBRS is closed

 For Sundays, a decision will be made by the Director in consultation with the School Board Chair, by 8:00 am.
-Families will be notified through email, the BBRS Facebook group, and text notifications.
-COVID revision: In the case of a need to cancel in-person BBRS, every effort will be made to hold classes online at the scheduled times.
+Families will be notified through email, the BBRS Facebook group, and the Remind app.